ye-kyaw-thu/myG2P/README.md

 [Details Info of License](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 ## Introduction
-We developed this myG2P (Myanmar Grapheme-to-Phoneme) dictionary for [VoiceTra](http://voicetra.nict.go.jp/en/index.html) (Multilingual Speech Translation Application) Myanmar language project of [NICT](http://www.nict.go.jp/en/), Japan.
+We developed this myG2P (Myanmar Grapheme-to-Phoneme) dictionary for [VoiceTra](http://voicetra.nict.go.jp/en/index.html) (Multilingual Speech Translation Application) Myanmar language project of [NICT](http://www.nict.go.jp/en/), Japan (during 2014-2015).
 We mainly used MLC (Myanmar Language Commission) dictionary words.
 Please cite the ICCA 2015 paper and/or COLING 2016 paper, if you use myG2P dictionary.
 Please cite PACLING 2015 paper, if you are talking about sentence level grapheme-to-phoneme conversion of Myanmar language.

+## Dictionay Format
+The dictionary format is distributed as a plain text file with one entry to a line in the format as follow:

+Word-ID<TAB>Word<TAB>Syllable-Breaked-Word<TAB>Pronunciation

+Example:

 ## Latest Version
 [Version.1]()